dbierer/php-i-jan-2019/README.md

 # PHP-I Jan 2019

 file:///D:/Repos/PHP-Fundamentals-I/Course_Materials/index.html#/5
+## TODO:
+* Q: Do you have an example of using `static` to parse a directory tree?
+* A:

 ## Homework
+* For Thu 17 Jan 2019
+  * Lab: Defining and Calling a Function
+  * Lab: Recursive Function Exercise
+  * Introducing the Order Inquiry Application  (do this on your own, and ask questions on Thursday)
+  * Lab: Two Functions
+    * Add to the existing example under /php1/src/ModFunctions/runForms.php
 * For Tue 15 Jan 2019
   * Lab: Conditional If-ElseIf
   * Lab: Switch Construct